On a Quasilinear Parabolic-Hyperbolic System Arising in MEMS Modeling: Main Theorem

 is a strong solution to~\eqref{U2x} provided that $(w_0,w_0')\in D(\mathbb{A})$.
 This proves statement~{\bf (c)} of Theorem~\ref{TT}. \end{proof}

-\begin{rem} It is worth emphasizing that one of the key ingredients of the proof of Theorem~\ref{TT} is the observation that the first component $w$ of a \emph{mild} solution ${\bf w}=(w,w')$ to the hyperbolic equation~\eqref{U2xx} enjoys a H\"older continuity property with respect to time (see~\eqref{hold}) as stated in Proposition~\ref{PropApp}.
-In fact, this ensures the H\"older continuity of the operator $t\mapsto \mathcal{A}(u(t),w(t))$ and thus that the associated evolution operators is well-defined according to~\cite[II.Corollary~4.4.2]{LQPP}. \end{rem}
+\begin{rem} It is worth emphasizing that one of the key ingredients of the proof of Theorem~\ref{TT} is the observation that the first component $w$ of a \emph{mild} solution ${\bf w}=(w,w')$ to the hyperbolic equation~\eqref{U2xx} enjoys a H\"older continuity property with respect to time and values in spaces of sufficiently high spatial regularity (see~\eqref{hold}) as stated in Proposition~\ref{PropApp}.
+In fact, this ensures the H\"older continuity of the operator $t\mapsto \mathcal{A}(u(t),w(t))$ and thus that the associated evolution operator is well-defined according to~\cite[II.Corollary~4.4.2]{LQPP}. \end{rem}